Carl-Firle/Aerosol_Study_Wind_Instruments/README.md

 - Plots for particle counts (time resolution and count event)
 - Task Plots for emission rates

-Directory `pic` contains further pictures of experimental setup.
+Directory `pic` contains further pictures of the experimental setup.

 Directory `Risk Assessment/fig` contains output plots from the three risk assessment situations with respect to Alpha and Delta SARS-CoV-2 variants.